jrnl-org/jrnl/docs/installation.md

 ## Installation

-On OS X, the easiest way to install *jrnl* is using [Homebrew](http://brew.sh/):
+On Mac and Linux, the easiest way to install *jrnl* is using [Homebrew](http://brew.sh/):

 ``` sh